 We were already getting into the swing of our Burgundy trip having had an exhausting but fulfilling day exploring the Chablis vineyards.
 But any hopes of the weather improving were soon dashed when we looked out of our accommodation and saw the rain pelting down onto the ground the next morning…

-But no matter, it was to be several days of visiting the region’s castles, which was more than fine by us.
+But no matter, it was to be several days of visiting castles in Burgundy, which was more than fine by us.
 We love them!
 There’s something particularly magical about the châteaus in France.
 When you think of the picture postcard ideals of castles from fairytales with high towers, drawbridges and romantic gardens, then France has them in droves.
 And in Burgundy, you don’t have to travel too far to find several close to one another as we discovered on our recent road trip.

-Located in Treigny, the magnificent Guédelon Castle, is a local project which has gained worldwide attention and notoriety.
-I’ve written a separate post about this fascinating site and how privileged it was to be part of living history.
+Located in Treigny, the magnificent Guédelon Castle is a local project which has gained worldwide attention and notoriety.
+I’ve written a separate post about this fascinating attraction and how privileged it was to be part of living history.
 We had such a wonderful time and Guédelon was definitely a highlight of our whole holiday.

-Nowadays, Saint-Fargeau is open for history shows and candle-lit vists in its vast, spectacular grounds.
-Walking through the courtyard and out behind the Château leaves you spellbound, such is the immense beauty of the ponds, and the surrounding park.
-We spent some time wandering the outside – Monkey wanted to watch the horses in the enclosure, and marvel at the old stream engines and stage coaches.
+Nowadays, Saint-Fargeau is open for history shows and candle-lit visits in its vast, spectacular grounds.
+Walking through the courtyard and out behind the Château leaves you spellbound, such is the immense beauty of the ponds and the surrounding park.
+We spent some time wandering the outside – Monkey wanted to watch the horses in the enclosure, and marvel at the old steam engines and stagecoaches.

 Château Saint-Fargeau Open from March-November until 6.00pm; Adults €10, Kids €6

 Château de Ratilly